Analysis of the G20 IFRS profiles

 - Adoption of IFRS Standards.
 15 of the G20 jurisdictions have adopted IFRS Standard for all or most companies in their public capital markets.
 Of the remaining 5 G20 jurisdictions:

 - one (Japan) permits IFRS Standards on a voluntary basis for domestic companies (as of June 2016 companies accounting for 29% of the Tokyo Stock Exchange market capitalisation have adopted or plan to adopt IFRS Standards);

-- one (Indonesia) has adopted national standards that are substantially in line with 2 IASs/IFRSs but has not announced a plan or timetable for full adoption.
+- one (Indonesia) has adopted national standards that are substantially in line with IAS and IFRS Standards but has not announced a plan or timetable for full adoption.

 - Few modifications.
-The G20 jurisdictions made very few modifications to IFRSs, and the few that were made are generally regarded as temporary steps in the jurisdiction’s plans to adopt IFRSs.
+The G20 jurisdictions made very few modifications to IFRS Standards, and the few that were made are generally regarded as temporary steps in the jurisdiction’s plans to adopt IFRS Standards.
 There are 5 EU jurisdictions in the G20.
 While the EU did make an optional ‘carve-out’ from IAS 39 that the EU itself describes as ‘temporary’, the ‘carve-out’ has been applied by fewer than two dozen banks out of the 8,000 IFRS companies whose securities trade on a regulated market in Europe.
-2 jurisdictions in the G20 require use of the equity method to account for subsidiaries in separate company financial statements; this issue is now under consideration by the IASB.
-And the EU deferred the effective dates IFRSs 10, 11 and 12 for one year to 2014, though early application is permitted.
+And the EU had deferred the effective dates of IFRS Standards 10, 11 and 12 for one year to 2014, but those deferrals have now expired.

-- IFRS for SMEs.
-7 G20 jurisdictions have either adopted the IFRS for SMEs or are actively considering it.
+- IFRS for SMEs Standard.
+7 G20 jurisdictions have either adopted the IFRS for SMEs Standard or are actively considering it.